CESNET/etlog/doc/notes.md

 Duply package is used to system backup.
 Configuration is in `/etc/duply/system/conf`.
 Files which should be backed up are defined in `/etc/duply/system/exclude`.

+Backup is executed by root's crontab file.
+Backup script is run every day.
+For details see root's crontab file.

+#### Database

+mongodump is used for database backup. mongodump is a utility for creating a binary export of the contents of a database.
+Script `/etc/duply/system/pre` is launched before every system backup and does the database backup using mongodump.
+Binary export of database is located in `/home/etlog/backup/dump`.

 ### MongoDB

 MongoDB is document oriented database.